 State Department Employee Sentenced for Illegally Accessing Confidential Passport Files

-According to court documents, Brown has worked full-time for the State Department since September 1995 as a file clerk and a file assistant in the Bureau of Consular Affairs.
-In pleading guilty, Brown admitted that she had access to official State Department computer databases in the regular course of her job, including the Passport Information Electronic Records System (PIERS), which contains all imaged passport applications dating back to 1994.
+According to court documents, Holloman has worked full-time for the State Department since November 1980, as a file assistant within the Bureau of Consular Affairs.
+In pleading guilty, Holloman admitted that she had access to official State Department computer databases in the regular course of her employment, including the Passport Information Electronic Records System (PIERS), which contains all imaged passport applications dating back to 1994.
 The imaged passport applications on PIERS contain, among other things, a photograph of the passport applicant as well as certain personal information including the applicant’s full name, date and place of birth, current address, telephone numbers, parent information, spouse’s name and emergency contact information.
 These confidential files are protected by the Privacy Act of 1974, and access by State Department employees is strictly limited to official government duties.

-Brown admitted that between March 25, 2005, and Feb.
-7, 2008, she logged onto the PIERS database and repeatedly searched for and viewed the passport applications of more than 60 celebrities and their families, actors, comedians, professional athletes, musicians and other individuals identified in the press as well as personal friends and acquaintances.
-Brown admitted that she had no official government reason to access and view these passport applications, but that her sole purpose in accessing and viewing these passport applications was idle curiosity.
+In pleading guilty, Holloman admitted that between Feb.
+13 and Dec.
+5, 2007, she logged onto the PIERS database and repeatedly searched for and viewed the passport applications of 70 celebrities and their families, actors, professional athletes, musicians and other individuals identified in the press.
+Holloman admitted that she had no official government reason to access and view these passport applications, but that her sole purpose in accessing and viewing these passport applications was idle curiosity.